rmind/libqsbr/README.md

   acquired by the reader.

 * `bool ebr_sync(ebr_t *ebr, unsigned *gc_epoch)`
   * Attempt to synchronise and announce a new epoch.
-On success, returns `true` and the _epoch_ available for reclamation; returns false if not ready.
+If a new epoch is announced, returns `true`.
+In any case, the _epoch_ available for reclamation is returned.
 The number of epochs is defined by the `EBR_EPOCHS` constant and the epoch value is `0 <= epoch < EBR_EPOCHS`.
-Note: the synchronisations points must be serialised (e.g. if there are multiple G/C threads or other writers).
+  Note: the synchronisation points must be serialised (e.g. if there are multiple G/C workers or other writers); typically, calls to the `ebr_pending_epoch` and `ebr_gc_epoch` would be a part of the same serialised path.

+* `unsigned ebr_pending_epoch(ebr_t *ebr)`
+  * Returns an _epoch_ pending for reclamation.
+This can be used as reference value for the pending queue/tag, used to postpone the reclamation until this epoch becomes available for G/C.  Note that this functions would typically be serialised together with the `ebr_sync` calls.

 * `unsigned ebr_gc_epoch(ebr_t *ebr)`
-  * Returns the current _epoch_ available for reclamation.
+  * Returns the _epoch_ available for reclamation.
 The _epoch_ value shall be the same as returned by the last successful `ebr_sync` call.
   Note that these two functions would typically require the same form of serialisation.

+## Notes

+The implementation was extensively tested on a 24-core x86 machine, see [the stress test](src/t_stress.c) for the details on the technique.

 ## Examples ###